Everyone in California's Montecito ordered out amid deluge - KESQ

 Northbound lanes of U.S. 101, a key coastal route, were closed, along with several other highways and local roads.

 Up the coast, evacuation orders were issued in coastal, woodsy Santa Cruz County for about 32,000 residents living near rain-swollen rivers and creeks, said Melodye Serino, the deputy county administrative officer.
-The San Lorenzo River was declared at flood stage, and video on social media showed a neighborhood flooded with muddy water surging up to a stop sign.
+The San Lorenzo River was declared at flood stage, and drone footage showed numerous homes sitting in muddy brown water, the top halves of autos peeking out.

 A large, muddy slide blocked both lanes of southbound Highway 17, a key but windy route into Santa Cruz from the San Francisco Bay Area.
 Vehicles were turned back at the summit as crews arrived to clean up.

-Despite the deadly nature of storms, which have killed at least a dozen people, residents of tiny, flooded Felton remained calm and upbeat.
+Despite the deadly nature of storms, residents of tiny, flooded Felton remained calm and upbeat.

 Christine Patracuola, the owner of Rocky’s Cafe for 25 years, handed out free coffee to customers whose homes lacked power Monday.
 Her staff couldn’t come in because of closed roads, including a bridge over the San Lorenzo.